Goals and Objectives

 As a member of our residency program, you will learn to practice cost-effective, caring medicine – an approach indispensable to providing health care in all future medical settings.

 Internal Medicine training occurs throughout the three-year residency.
-The first- and second-year rotations are approximately three months long.
-Under the supervision of attending general and subspecialty internists, both day and night, residents are responsible for admitting patients from the Emergency Department and outpatient facility, managing and following these patients in the hospital, and, as necessary, into and out of the ICU.
+First and second year residents have three months each year dedicated to inpatient hospital medicine.
+The third year consists of two months of inpatient medicine where they lead a multidisciplinary team.
+Under the supervision of attending general and subspecialty internists, both day and night, residents are responsible for admitting patients from the Emergency Department and outpatient facilities, managing, and following these patients in the hospital, and, as necessary, into and out of the ICU.
 Teaching rounds allow residents to get expert follow up, interpretation, and instruction on their hospitalized patients.
 All common and many uncommon medical conditions are represented in the admissions to the ward and ICU.

 Residents also serve as the primary physicians on hospitalized patients, maximizing their patient management experience.
-Admission numbers are sufficient to ensure an optimum training experience.
-There are specific rotations in Critical Care/Pulmonary Medicine and Cardiology.
+Admission numbers are sufficient to ensure an optimal training experience.
+There are specific rotations in Critical Care/Pulmonary Medicine, Cardiology, and various other specialty services.

 Numerous Riverside families rely on our Pediatrics Department for care.
 Training in Pediatrics occurs in all three years and includes the ambulatory, inpatient, and nursery settings – with a pediatrics only half day clinic in the FMC weekly.